I Have Found The Best Mattress For Anyone Sleeping Next To A Furnace-Human Hybrid

 AdvertisementADVERTISEMENT

 And fortunately, in this bed, I don’t even notice the 3 AM contortions going on beside me and don’t wake up in anything resembling a murderous rage, but rather feel as well-rested as anyone living in the year 2023 can.
-The RestorePlus is just one part of the Purple Premium Collection, which just launched earlier this year, so even if you don’t want to follow suit and snag a RestorePlus for yourself, the other two mattresses in the line may be up your alley — especially now that they’re up to $350 off right now.
+The RestorePlus is just one part of the Purple Premium Collection, which just launched earlier this year, so even if you don’t want to follow suit and snag a RestorePlus for yourself, the other two mattresses in the line may be up your alley — especially since they’re up to $350 off right now.
 Sweet dreams!

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.